ddev/ddev/docs/content/users/install/docker-installation.md

         Colima activates its own Docker context to prevent conflicts with Docker Desktop.
 If you run `docker context ls`, you’ll see a list of available contexts where the currently-active one is indicated with a `*`—which will be `colima` after you’ve started it.
 You can change to the default (Docker Desktop) with `docker context use default` or change back with `docker context use colima`.
 This means you can run Docker Desktop and Colima at the same time, but be mindful of which context you’re pointing at!

-    !!!warning "Colima can only work in your home directory unless you do further configuration" By default, Colima only mounts your home directory, so it’s easiest to use it in a subdirectory there.
+    !!!warning "Colima can only work in your home directory unless you do further configuration" By default, Colima only works with DDEV projects in your home directory.
+You need to have your projects somewhere in your hoome directory for DDEV to work unless you do additional configuration.
 See the `~/.colima/default/colima.yaml` for more information, or notes in [colima.yaml](https://github.com/abiosoft/colima/blob/main/embedded/defaults/colima.yaml#L160-L173).

     ### Lima